Elders Have Rights

 - The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise.

 - The negligent failure of an elder or dependent adult to exercise that degree of self-care that a reasonable person in a like position would exercise.

 2. Neglect includes, but is not limited to, all the following:

-- The failure to assist in personal hygiene, or in the provision of food, clothing, or shelter.
+- The failure to assist in personal hygiene or the provision of food, clothing, or shelter.

-- A failure to provide medical care for physical, and mental health needs.
-No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment.
+- A failure to provide medical care for physical and mental health needs.
+No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone instead of medical treatment.

 - Defendant's failure to protect from health and safety hazards.

 - The failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of low cognitive functioning, mental limitation, substance abuse, or chronic poor health.

 Another PSA from Ehline Law Firm.
 (213) 596-9642.